rickalouani/Rancher-howto/README.md

-# 2 ways to build Kubernetes clusters with Rancher 2.0

    In this article, I want to demonstrate how easy it is to standup or import existing Kubernetes clusters using Rancher 2.0,